- 1What Is Sexual Obsession as Seen in Obsessive-Compulsive Disorder?

 Exposure With Response Prevention (ERP): This therapy works on the principle of exposure to the feared stimuli and avoidance of the resulting behavior.
 In this case, patients may be repeatedly exposed to situations that trigger their sexual obsession-related anxiety.
 When they are exposed enough times, they gradually lose the associated anxiety and learn to prevent or avoid the response they are naturally inclined to.

-Mindfulness-based cognitive behavioral therapy and exposure with response prevention therapy have been known to provide some relief.
-However, there is an element of sexual obsessions with the obsessive-compulsive disorder that may be difficult to treat.
+Mindfulness-based cognitive behavioral therapy and exposure to response prevention therapy have been known to provide some relief.
+However, there is an element of sexual obsessions with obsessive-compulsive disorder that may be difficult to treat.
 People with sexual obsessions often display schizotypic personalities (schizotypic personalities are liable to develop schizophrenia and tend to show certain behaviors and signs indicative of but less severe than schizophrenia).
 These individuals are challenging to treat, and therapy may be ineffective or less effective than expected.

 Conclusion: